 After leaving Cape Willoughby, head west along Willson River Road & stop in for a wine & a platter at False Cape Wines.
 Their grapes are grown locally onsite & wine is made by the Follets of Lake Breeze Wines in Langhorne Creek.
 With a lovely outlook & plenty to keep the kids happy, it's well worth a stop. www.falsecapewines.com.au

 Head back along Cape Willoughby Road and turn left onto Willson River Road until you come to East-West Road.
-From here, within 10 minutes, you’ll roll down the hill towards the coastline, landing at Brown Beach campground.
-A stunning place to pop open a bottle of wine you’ve collected during the day for a sundowner while the kids play or swim in the safe waters.
+Within 10 minutes, you’ll roll down the hill towards the coastline, landing at Brown Beach campground.
+This is a stunning place to pop open a bottle of wine you’ve collected during the day for a sundowner while the kids play or swim in the safe waters.
 Explore more.

 If you’re equipped, take advantage of the excellent BBQ facilities here and stay for a casual dinner, head to American River to the Reflections Restaurant at the Mercure Hotel (see below) or otherwise complete your day's loop with a short drive back into Penneshaw for dinner at the Penneshaw Hotel (known as ‘The Penny’ by the locals).